 Final Grade Submission

 Every student on a class roster must be assigned a grade, whether or not the student attended class.
-All final grades must be recorded through Moodle utilizing the myCOTC block.
+All final grades must be recorded through Canvas utilizing the myCOTC block.

 Click here for instructions on entering final grades.